-Summer Wild Foods of the Coastal Forest with Henry Stanley
+Summer Wild Foods of the Coastal Forest (June) with Lorelle Sherman

-How can you tell the difference between a tender fiddlehead and any old fern?
-Miner’s Lettuce from a patch of weeds?
-Join us for a day of hiking, plant ID and guided foraging for wild spring edibles in the coastal forests!
-Plant ID is an essential skill for any forager and could mean the difference between a joyful dinner with friends and an unfortunate visit to the doctor.
-Henry will guide students through the process of correctly identifying and processing a range of wild spring edibles such as spruce tips, salmonberry shoots, chickweed, maple blossoms, sheep sorrel, and possibly even a few spring mushrooms!
-Students will leave class with new knowledge of plant ID and with any luck, a basket of wild spring edibles!
+How can you tell the difference between edible wild herbs and a patch of weeds?
+How do you disarm stinging nettle so you can enjoy it as a food source?
+Join us for a day of hiking, plant ID and guided foraging for wild summer edibles in the coastal forests with a focus on sustainable harvest!
+Plant ID and ethical harvest are essential skills for any forager.
+Lorelle will guide students through the process of correctly identifying and processing a range of wild edibles such as wild berries, edible blossoms, salad greens, wild herbs and conifer needles!
+During lunch, the group will make a wild salad and wild tea to get a chance to taste some of the species that we identified.
+Students will leave class with new knowledge of plant ID and with any luck, a basket of wild edibles!
+This forage will be held near the Tillamook State Forest.
+An exact meeting location will be provided 5 days prior to the forage date.

 Please take a look at our updated cancellation policy.